sbonaretti/timeSavers/README.md

 # timeSavers

-A bounch of notes on how to use and create software tools
+Notes on how to use and create software tools

+They might not be comprehensive